apache/nuttx/configs/freedom-k64f/README.txt

        CONFIG_ARMV7M_TOOLCHAIN_GNU_EABIW=y : ARM/mbed toolcahin (arm-none-elf-gcc)
        CONFIG_INTELHEX_BINARY=y            : Output formats: Intel hex binary

+    3. No external pullup is available on MDIO signal when MK64FN1M0VLL12 MCU is requests status of the Ethernet link connection.
+Internal pullup is required when port configuration for MDIO signal is enabled:

+       CONFIG_KINETIS_ENET_MDIOPULLUP=y

   nsh:
   ---
     Configures the NuttShell (nsh) located at apps/examples/nsh using a